Calvin-Hobbes17/Steel-Ridge-Standard-Work/docs/design/design-standards/design-cannon.md

      - **1/4-20 Screws**

-    Bolts should be modeled by inserting the MCM Bolts with the FRCDesign Inserter.
+    Insert with FRCDesign Inserter using the MCM option.

 ??? info "Nuts"

      - **\#10-32 Nuts**

+    Standard and low-profile heights.

      - **1/4-20 Nuts**

+    Insert with FRCDesign Inserter.

+??? info "Rivets"

+     - **3/16" Rivets**

+    Insert with FRCDesign Inserter